correlation-one/C1GamesStarterKit/python-algo/README.md

 If your algo requires initialization then you should also implement the `on_game_start` method and do any initial setup there.

+> **Important:** `algo_strategy.py` must remain the entry point for your algo.
+The
+> platform requires this — compilation will fail if it is missing or renamed.

 ### `documentation`

 A directory containing the sphinx generated programming documentation, as well as the files required